-The below video offers an introduction to referencing and why it is important to your assignments.
+The Referencing video, which is also embedded below, offers an introduction to referencing and why it is important to your assignments.

 We have also produced a written version of this guide using the script of the video which you can access below as a PDF: